SyntaxColoring/ot2-sd-extract/README.md

 1. Create an empty directory somewhere.

 2. Place your SD card image inside it.
-It must be named `sd.img`.
+It must end in `.img`.

 3. Run: